UAE’s World-Class Infrastructure: How It Boosts Property Values

 Investor Psychology:

-- A significant 83% of foreign property buyers cite the UAE's world-class infrastructure as a primary reason for their investment (Knight Frank 2023).
+• A remarkable 83% of foreign property buyers credit the UAE's world-class infrastructure as the major reason for their investment (Knight Frank 2023).

 Enhancing Quality of Life: The Desirability Formula

-The UAE's focus on providing essential amenities and lifestyle infrastructure directly enhances the quality of life, making it a more desirable place to live and driving up property values.
+The UAE's emphasis on providing vital facilities and lifestyle infrastructure directly improves the quality of life, making it a more desirable location to live and increasing property values.

 Essential Amenities Premium